Millions of cars have some form of safety recall. See if your car is one of them.

 Remedy

-The seat control module software will be updated by a dealer, or through an over-the-air (OTA) update, free of charge.
-Owner notification letters are expected to be mailed March 23, 2026.
-Owners may contact Ford customer service at 1-866-436-7332.
-Ford’s number for this recall is 26S11.
-Vehicle Identification Numbers (VINs) involved in this recall became searchable on NHTSA.gov on March 5, 2026.
+Dealers will inspect and tighten, or replace the fuel pipe as necessary, free of charge.
+Owner notification letters are expected to be mailed June 2, 2026.
+Owners may contact Kia customer service at 1-800-333-4542.
+Kia’s number for this recall is SC368.
+Vehicle Identification Numbers (VINs) involved in this recall will be searchable on NHTSA.gov on April 24, 2026.

 First: Read the notice carefully and don’t ignore it.
 According to the National Highway Traffic Safety Administration, only 75% of vehicles involved in a recall are actually repaired.
 So be sure to pay attention when you see an envelope in the mail labelled “Safety Recall Notice”.